Current Biology

 Current Biology is a biweekly peer-reviewed scientific journal that covers all areas of biology, especially molecular biology, cell biology, genetics, neurobiology, ecology, and evolutionary biology.
 The journal includes research articles, various types of review articles, as well as an editorial magazine section.

-The journal was established in 1991 by the Current Science group, acquired by Elsevier in 1998 and has since 2001 been part of Cell Press, a subdivision of Elsevier.
+The journal was established in 1991 by the Current Science group, was acquired by Elsevier in 1998, and has since 2001 been part of Cell Press, a subdivision of Elsevier.
 According to Journal Citation Reports, the journal has a 2020 impact factor of 10.834.
 It was categorized as a "high impact journal" by the Superfund Research Program.